Top of main content

 Keep your software up-to-date

-Be wary of fake emails about bogus updates.
-Use the update software that comes with your computer - don't click on links in emails.
+Be wary of fake emails about software updates and don't click on any links to them.

-Secunia has a free online service that will check most common programs to see if there is an update available.
+Secunia also has a free online service that checks most common programs to see if an update is available.

 Don't share private information online